Loans, Grants, Scholarships

 • Student Finance Northern Ireland

-• Maintenance grant (which you don’t need to pay back) is available to those whose household income is below £41,065.
+• Maintenance grant (which you don’t need to pay back) is available to some students depending on their household income.
 The maximum grant is £3,475

 • Find out more about the loan and grant